hellonico/niclojure/texten/02_Basic.md

 	lein marg

-And dependending on the amount of comments you wrote in the code, you will get something similar to this:
+And depending on the amount of comments you wrote in the code, you will get something similar to this:

 ![Alt text](../images/marginalia.png)